Categories

 But the conditioning part is what interests me most about all this.
 “Why did I think about men, women, and relationships in this way?”
 In general, everyone you’ve met shares the same large cultural reference pool.
 So it’s probably not a question of strictly ‘what’ you’re exposed to.
 I had the same interests as anyone else.
 And to some extent, they even matured as I got older.
 But especially when you’re talking about the sexes and how they interact, there was always a certain amount of unflattering naiveté.
 Like I was looking at the world through a Norman Rockwell painting, or Disney colored glasses.
 Women are great, but you put them on a relatively chaste pedestal.
 Dating always leads to something more involved when it goes well.
 Sex is great, but it’s walled off in it’s own little world.
 I would like to say it’s a sort of junior-high point of view of the adult world.
 But I’d guess junior high kids today are less clueless than I was.

 Many years ago, when I first started questioning the “Women don’t like nice guys” mantra, I said that maybe it’s not ‘assholes’ they want so much as confident men.
 Confidence is absolutely an attractive trait.
-Real or faked, it gets me better results in both business and personal life, regardless of wether I actually know what I’m doing.
+Real or faked, it gets me better results in both business and personal life, regardless of whether I actually know what I’m doing.
 But… like everything else… I don’t know if this is really so clear cut.
 Confidence is a symptom of a personality that is outgoing, that takes initiative.
 You’re not sitting back examining life, but you’re actually participating in it.
 You’re engaged, good or bad.

 Those kinds of traits absolutely run contrary to the mental process of a nice guy.
 These men don’t want to exert themselves on someone.
 “I’ll just tell this person I’m interested in about myself, and if they’re likewise interested, they’ll let me know, and we’ll…” …whatever.
 It sounds so mature, and logical.
 But relationships don’t start out like you’re drafting some mutually beneficial contract.
 Looking back, every person I consider important — every relationship, male or female, that means something to me — initially flared up in my life like a struck match.